-The Company does not have a Nominating Committee.
-Nominations for board positions are considered by the members of the Board of Directors who are "independent directors."
 When considering a potential nominee, the independent directors consider the benefits to the Company of such nomination, based on the nominee's skills and experience related to managing a significant business, the willingness and ability of the nominee to serve, and the nominee's character and reputation.
+It is the policy of the Board of Directors to consider for nomination individuals suggested by shareholders, should such recommendations be received.
 Shareholders who wish to suggest individuals for possible future consideration for board positions, or to otherwise communicate with the Board of Directors, should direct written correspondence to the Board of Directors at the Company's principal executive offices.
+The present policy of the Company is to forward all such correspondence to the members of the Board of Directors.